Thousands flee, dozens reported killed as Turkey pushes Syria assault

 At least 23 fighters with the Kurdish-led Syrian Democratic Forces (SDF) and six fighters with a Turkish-backed Syrian rebel group had been killed, said the Syrian Observatory for Human Rights, which monitors Syria’s eight-year-old war.

 The SDF said Turkish air strikes and shelling had also killed nine civilians.
-In an apparent attempt by Kurdish-led forces to retaliate, mortar fire from Syria killed three people including a child in the Turkish border town of Akcakale, hospital and security sources said.
+In an apparent retaliation by Kurdish-led forces, six people including a 9-month-old baby were killed by mortar and rocket fire into Turkish border towns, officials in southeastern Turkey said.

-The International Rescue Committee said 64,000 people in Syria have fled since the campaign began, the Observatory said.
+The International Rescue Committee said 64,000 people in Syria have fled since the campaign began.
 The towns of Ras al-Ain and Darbasiya, some 60 km (37 miles) to the east, have been largely deserted as a result of the attack.

-The Observatory said Turkish forces had seized two villages near Ras al-Ain and five near the town of Tel Abyad.
+The Observatory said Turkish forces had seized two villages near Ras al-Ain and five near the town of Tel Abyad, while a spokesman for Syrian rebel forces said the towns were surrounded after fighters seized the villages around them.

-Turkish President Tayyip Erdogan told members of his AK Party in Ankara that 109 militants had been killed so far.
+Turkey’s Defense Ministry said 174 militants had been killed so far.
 Kurds said they were resisting the assault.

 According to a senior Turkish security official, the armed forces struck weapons and ammunition depots, gun and sniper positions, tunnels and military bases.

-Jets flew operations up to 30 km (18 miles) into Syria.
+Jets flew operations up to 30 km (18 miles) into Syria - a limit which Turkey’s foreign minister said Turkish forces would not go beyond.
 A Reuters journalist saw shells exploding just outside Tel Abyad.

-“The operation is currently continuing with the involvement of all our units,” Erdogan said in a speech.

-Trump, who has faced rare criticism from senior figures in his own Republican Party who accuse him of deserting loyal U.S. allies, said on Twitter he was talking to “both sides”.
+Trump, who has faced rare criticism from senior figures in his own Republican Party who accuse him of deserting loyal U.S. allies, said on Twitter that he was talking to “both sides”.
 He warned Ankara it would be hit hard financially if it did not “play by the rules”.

 The SDF have been the main allies of U.S. forces on the ground in the battle against Islamic State since 2014.
 They have been holding thousands of captured IS fighters and tens of thousands of their relatives in detention.